jamesshore/quixote/ROADMAP.md

 ## Current Feature: API Hardening

-* width and height inside Frame's "options" object
 * Consider taking out ensure.signature() calls; they may restrict more than they help
 * Real-world trial

 ## To Do

-* Document default width and height; note that it may change
-* Update API docs (quixote.md, QFrame.md)

 ## Future Features